 And making and eating healthy meals is one way to ensure you are feeding your brain the nutrients necessary for brain health.

-Cooking will benefit your mood and mental health both in good nutrition and a form of meditative therapy.
+Cooking will benefit your mood and mental health both in good nutrition and as a form of meditative therapy.

 Research is showing that there are some nutrients that when deficient can cause mental health problems and cooking and eating healthy meals will prevent deficiency.

 Check out these related posts on mental health and nutrition.: